Can You Rent Your House If You Have A VA Loan?

 Can I rent out my house if I have a VA loan?

 Yes, but with some contingencies.
-The VA program is designed to get Veterans into homes rather than purchase income properties.
+The Department of Veterans Affairs intends for the VA home loan program to get service members and Veterans into primary residences rather than purchase income properties.
 But once you’ve met the owner-occupancy rule, then you may be able to refinance and rent the property when you move into a new home.

 How long do you have to occupy a VA loan home before renting?